Transport and Parking

 Driving in the city has become more and more difficult.
 Although there has been an increase in the number of motorways and bridges, there has also been an increase in the number of cars.
 The worst periods are between 8:00 and 9:00 and 16:30 to 17:30.
 The speed limit in the city is 50 km per hour unless indicated otherwise.

 Bratislava has branches of international car-hire firms such as Hertz, Avis, Sixt, Europcar, etc. They have offices in the big hotels and at the airport.
-However, there are local car-hire firms offering comparable quality at competitive prices. abrix.sk, autodanubius.sk
+However, there are local car-hire firms offering comparable quality at competitive prices: rentalport.com, abrix.sk, autodanubius.sk, rai.sk

 The main roads in the city are provided with digital information displays showing the current number of vacant places in underground garages or in car parks.
 Street-parking in the city centre is a paid service.
 Parking can be paid by purchasing a parking ticket in a machine.
 The obligation of payment is on weekdays from 8:00 am to 6 pm.

 By your own